MarsBased/handbook/angular-reference-guide.md

 * __Style Guide:__ <a href="https://angular.io/guide/styleguide" title="Official Angular Documentation" target="_blank">https://angular.io/guide/styleguide</a>.
 * __Angular CLI:__ <a href="https://cli.angular.io/" title="Official Angular Documentation" target="_blank">https://cli.angular.io/</a>.

-Additionally, I recommend a course that doesn't require previous experience, and it includes TypeScript lessons: <a href="https://www.udemy.com/the-complete-guide-to-angular-2/" title="The Complete Guide to Angular 2" target="_blank">The Complete Guide to Angular 2</a>.
+Additionally, we recommend a course that doesn't require previous experience, and it includes TypeScript lessons: <a href="https://www.udemy.com/the-complete-guide-to-angular-2/" title="The Complete Guide to Angular 2" target="_blank">The Complete Guide to Angular 2</a>.
 You probably will know the author, Maximilian Schwarzmüller, as he has more frontend courses.

-I've to say, thought, that you will find some of these lessons to be irrelevant if you are an experienced developer, but the course covers the important concepts and adds some extra interesting lessons.
+We've got to say, though, that you will find some of these lessons to be irrelevant if you are an experienced developer, but the course covers the important concepts and adds some extra interesting lessons.

 __Ultimate Courses__ has a good collection of beginner/advanced courses.
 They are not free but the range of lessons and contents you can access is very broad: <a href="https://ultimatecourses.com/courses/angular" title="Ultimate Courses Angular" target="_blank">https://ultimatecourses.com/courses/angular</a>.